Yomguithereal/baobab/README.md

   }
 });

-// You can then access or select data as with any other part of the tree tree.get('user', '$fullname');
+// You can then access or select data naturally tree.get('user', '$fullname');
 >>> 'John Smith'